Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Application for quantum heat engines

 Atomic reservoirs come out by different ways in physical systems.
-For instance, cold atoms are convenient examples as atom reservoirs in contact with sites of finite one dimensional Bose atom lattice \cite{kordas_non-equilibrium_2015}.
-Moreover cold-atom setups are recently referred to as atomtronics as components of electronic devices~\cite{kolovsky_microscopic_2017}.
-On the other hand, the atom reservoirs are also referred to as the heat baths of quantum photonic heat engines with light-matter interaction as discussed in this study.
-Photonic quantum heat engines~\cite{turkpence_quantum_2016,turkpence_photonic_2017,scully_extracting_2003} operates with a single radiation mode field as working substance and the radiation field drives the engine piston which is a highly reflective cavity mirror.
-Quantum engines operate with classical thermodynamic cycles with a quantum working agent \cite{quan_quantum_2007}.
+Ultracold atoms can be a convenient example of atomic reservoirs.
+For instance, to describe non-equilibrium atomic transport they can be in contact with the edge-sites of a finite one-dimensional lattice of Bose atoms~\cite{kordas_non-equilibrium_2015}.
+These kind of setups are recently used in atomtronics, i.e., cold-atoms simulate the components of electronic devices~\cite{kolovsky_microscopic_2017}.
+On the other hand, atomic reservoirs can be used as effective thermal baths for reciprocating quantum heat engines exploiting the light-matter interaction.
+A photonic-Carnot engine~\cite{turkpence_quantum_2016,turkpence_photonic_2017,scully_extracting_2003} operating with a single radiation cavity-field mode as the working substance is a good example.
+There, the radiation pressure plays the role of a piston driving one of the high-reflective (movable) cavity mirrors while the other (fixed) is in contact with an ordinary thermal bath.